sebw/blog.wains.be/content/posts/2020/2020-06-02-hugo-search-lunr.md

 ## My search page doesn't load the index.json file!

+Brett at https://disappearingmoment.com/ wrote to me and his search page was not working.

-Make sure you don't have a content-security-policy blocking your json.
+Simply make sure you don't have a content-security-policy (CSP) preventing your javascript from running, which was the case for Brett.

-You can verify by opening your developer tools, and if a policy blocks the download it should be indicated:
+You can verify if something gets blocked by opening your browser developer tools:

 ![](https://blog.wains.be/images/csp.png)

-Remove the conflicting CSP (typically configured in your webserver) and you should be good.
+In his case his CSP policy was missing `script-src <source>`.

 ## Acknowledments

 - Mark McDonnell
 - Joseph Earl
+- Brett Bonfield